 The third ingredient is water, which adds nothing but moisture to this food.
 Water is a routine finding in most canned dog foods.

-The sixth ingredient includes dried egg whites.
+The seventh ingredient includes dried egg whites.
 Eggs are highly digestible and an excellent source of usable protein.

 From here, the list goes on to include a number of other items.